fredtoh/uDacity/P1-Test-a-Perceptual-Phenomenon/README.md

 This is the readme file for this coursework.

-The report is titled 'P1-Stroop Effect'.
-(PDF)
-The supporting calculations are kept in the spreadsheet titled 'stroopdata-workings'.
+The report is titled 'P1-Test a Perceptual Phenomenon'.
+(PDF) The supporting calculations are kept in the spreadsheet titled 'stroopdata-workings'.
 (XLSX)

 The instructions to the coursework is titled 'P1-Instructions'.
 (PDF)